ask Luba about

 Tomorrow’s your last day in St. Petersburg.
 How do you spend it?

 Ah, that's simple!
-I'd get a caffeine overdose wandering around all of my favourite coffee spots and walk along as many streets and canals and cross as many bridges as possible until I drop.
+I'd get a caffeine overdose wandering around all of my favourite coffee spots and bakeries and walk along as many streets and canals and cross as many bridges as possible until I drop.

 What’s your favorite vacation city in the world and why?